isomerpages/moe-ast-moehc/_school-histories/Schools/Victoria Junior College.md

 VJC is well known for its strong academic programmes as well as its diverse and successful CCAs.
 Its choir and the symphonic band have won several local and overseas competitions since the 1980s.
 In sports, VJC was dominant in squash and hockey in the 1980s; since then, other sports like soccer, volleyball, floorball and wushu have come to the fore.
 Today, dance is a popular and equally successful CCA in the college.

 In 2005, VJC started the Victoria Integrated Programme in which selected students could skip the O-Level and spend four years in the college leading up to the A-Level.
 This was later replaced by the Victoria-Cedar Alliance Integrated Programme (VCA-IP), launched in 2011.
-VJC received its first cohort of VCA-IP students in 2015.
-In 2019, Siow Mein Yeak, Yue became the fifth Victorian, and the first from the VCA-IP, to be awarded the President’s Scholarship.
+VJC received its first cohort of VCA-IP students in 2015.&nbsp;In 2019, Siow Mein Yeak, Yue became the fifth Victorian, and the first from the VCA-IP,&nbsp;to be awarded&nbsp;the President’s Scholarship.

 Principals:<br>
 \- Mrs Lee Phui Mun (1984–2001)<br>